-The Library can borrow books from other libraries and obtain copies of articles for your use.
-This service is called Interlibrary Loan (or ILL for short) and is usually free of charge.
+Truxal Library can borrow books from other libraries and obtain copies of articles for your use.
+This service is called Interlibrary Loan (ILL) and is usually free of charge.
 You need the barcode number from the back of your AACC Photo ID or Truxal Library card to complete an ILL form.

 For assistance, contact the Interlibrary Loan Office at ILLRequest@aacc.edu or 410-777-2536.

-Protecting the rights of library users to view and read materials without fear of intrusion, intimidation or reprisal is a core value for AACC.
-Truxal Library protects users’ privacy and confidentiality of its users in a number of ways.
-Confidential records include but are not limited to circulation records, registration records, reference requests, reference and Internet searches, and interlibrary loan requests.
-Acceptable uses of AACC computers are defined in the Computer and Electronic Communication Access and Usage at Anne Arundel Community College Policy published in the College Catalog.
+Protecting the rights of users to view and read materials without fear of intrusion, intimidation, or reprisal is a core value for libraries, and Truxal Library protects the privacy and confidentiality of its users in a number of ways.
+Confidential records include, but are not limited to: circulation records, interlibrary loan requests, registration records, reference requests, and catalog, database, and internet searches.
+Acceptable uses of AACC computers are explained in the college’s College-wide Policies.

 Library circulation records and other records identifying the names of library users are confidential and are prohibited from inspection, use, or disclosure, in accordance with Maryland law (Annotated Code of Maryland, Education Article Section 23-107).
 Such records shall not be made available except pursuant to a lawful court order, search warrant, or subpoena.
 Requests for confidential library circulation records from a federal, state, or local enforcement agency shall be referred to the Library Director.

-Additional information related to Library Privacy Policies can be found on the American Library Association's web page on privacy and confidentiality.
+Additional information related to library privacy can be found on the American Library Association's webpages on privacy and confidentiality.
 For more information about how AACC may use student information, view the college's policies on student records.

 The Andrew G. Truxal Library is committed to participating in teaching and promoting lifelong learning at Anne Arundel Community College and throughout Anne Arundel County by: